salano/Analytic-Engineering/Funnel Analysis/README.md

 We can perform some group aggregation on the combined data.
 ![Alt text](group_aggregation.png)

-We can observed that we have almost the same amount female users as male.
+We can observed that we have almost the same amount female users as male. <br />
-Desktop users (60200) double Mobile users (30200).
+Desktop users (60200) double Mobile users (30200). <br />
-Females and males use Desktop and Mobile devices at the same rate.
+Females and males use Desktop and Mobile devices at the same rate. <br />